This is the upcoming GLB, the new small SUV that will be based on the A-Class

 The GLB will be part of a future eight-strong family of compact models announced by Mercedes chairman Dieter Zetsche at the Detroit motor show in January.
 The new high-riding model will slot into the line-up above the existing GLA and below the GLC.
 Its likely starting price will be around £32,000 when it goes on sale in 2019.

 The GLB is one of three additions to the existing Mercedes compact car line-up of five.
-It joins a new four-door A-Class saloon, which will be previewed as a concept car at the Shanghai motor show in April, along with an as-yet-unknown model, although one possibility is a dedicated coupé in the mould of the Audi TT.
+It joins a new four-door A-Class saloon, which will be previewed as a concept car at the Shanghai motor show in April, along with an as-yet-unknown model – one possibility is a dedicated coupé in the mould of the Audi TT.
 The new line-up will kick off in the coming months with the launch of the fourth-generation A-Class.

-It combines styling cues inspired by the tough military vehicle design of the 38-year-old G-Class with more contemporary flourishes from the 2014 G-Code concept, although latest shots of the development model suggest a lower, boxy appearance like that of the GLK, the GLC predecessor that never made it to the UK.
+It combines styling cues inspired by the tough military vehicle design of the 38-year-old G-Class with more contemporary flourishes from the 2014 G-Code concept, although latest shots of the development model suggest a lower, boxy appearance of the GLK, the GLC predecessor that never made it to the UK.

 Buyers will be able to choose between a series of optional styling packages, including a rugged-looking off-road appearance, with extra cladding and increased ride height, according to insiders privy to the final design.